 - While society derives many benefits from the use of sealed sources, the current paradigm for the management of sealed sources does not fully reflect the reality of the post-9/11 threat environment. - There are approximately two million sealed sources and tens of thousands of disused sources in the United States.
-Although two federal agencies maintain sealed source databases, the exact number and location of disused sources are unknown. - Users are reluctant to declare their sources as disused or to reuse, recycle, or dispose of their sources for a variety of reasons such as disposal cost, transportation restrictions, potential future use, and the relative ease and low cost of long-term storage. - Some disused sources pose a threat to national security as they could be used individually or in aggregate in radiological dispersal devices (RDD or dirty bombs) or radiation exposure devices (RED).
-The U.S. Environmental Protection Agency (EPA) has estimated that an RDD incident in a major metropolitan area could result in 39 million cubic feet and 10 billion gallons of radioactively contaminated waste requiring disposal. - Most licensees manage their disused sources in a responsible manner; however, despite the best intentions of licensees, the large number of disused sources presents a risk to national security. - The NRC considers only Category 1 and Category 2 sealed sources to present a national security risk, whereas NNSA believes that some Category 3 sealed sources pose a threat to national security.
+Although - two federal agencies maintain sealed source databases, the exact number and location of disused sources are unknown.
+Users are reluctant to declare their sources as disused or to reuse, recycle, or dispose of their sources for a variety of reasons - such as disposal cost, transportation restrictions, potential future use, and the relative ease and low cost of long-term storage.
+Some disused sources pose a threat to national security as they could be used individually or in aggregate in radiological dispersal devices (RDD or dirty bombs) or radiation exposure devices (RED).
+The U.S. Environmental Protection Agency (EPA) has estimated that an RDD incident in a major metropolitan area could result in 39 million cubic feet and 10 billion - gallons of radioactively contaminated waste requiring disposal.
+Most licensees manage their disused sources in a responsible manner; however, despite the best intentions of licensees, the large number of disused sources presents a risk to national security. - The U.S. Nuclear Regulatory Commission (NRC) considers only Category 1 and Category 2 sealed sources to present a national security risk, whereas the National Nuclear Security Administration (NNSA) believes that some Category 3 sealed sources pose a threat to national security.
 The U.S. Government should reach an agreement across agencies regarding which sealed sources pose a threat to national security. - The regulatory framework is quite effective in protecting human health and regulators are doing a good job at implementing the system as it now exists.
-However, the system can and should be enhanced to address waste management and national security concerns regarding the potential for malevolent use of disused sources. - The Disused Sources Working Group (DSWG) acknowledges that some of its recommendations may pose additional resource demands on the Agreement States.
-As such, the DSWG encourages federal government to examine potential ways to address financial needs of the Agreement States when national security concerns are at issue. - The DSWG is not trying to prevent people from getting sources that they need, but rather to encourage stakeholders to think about the entire life-cycle from purchase through disposition.
+However, the system can and should be enhanced to address waste management and national security concerns regarding the potential for malevolent use of disused sources. - Several of the recommendations of the Disused Sources Working Group (DSWG) constitute low-cost improvements with wide latitude with regard to methods of implementation (e.g., integrating disused source planning, management, and/or disposal into inspection routines; requiring licensees to provide use-status information, etc.).
+Nonetheless, the DSWG acknowledges that some of its recommendations may pose additional resource demands on Agreement States.
+As such, the DSWG encourages the federal government to examine potential ways to address financial needs of the Agreement States when national security concerns are at issue. - The DSWG is not trying to prevent people from getting sources that they need, but rather to encourage stakeholders to think about the entire life-cycle from purchase through disposition.